 The report is the result of the work of an independent Parliamentary Commission that commenced in 2019 and concluded March 2021.
 The review was conducted by a 6 member commission and evidence was taken, in writing and through oral testimony, from some of the foremost criminal appeal experts in the UK.
-Its conclusions and recommendations summarise the current position and lessons learnt in relation to the CCRC for Engalnd, Wales and Northen Ireland (the E CCRC).
+Its conclusions and recommendations summarise the current position and lessons learnt in relation to the CCRC for England, Wales and Northern Ireland (the E CCRC).
 As underscored in the Executive Summary, the report recommends a more pro-active approach throughout.
 It highlights the intrinsic value of the CCRC, despite the criticisms made.
 It underscores the need for constitutional independence of the CCRC (in line with the judicial review case of Warner).

 On leadership, independence and resources, evidence given to the commission highlighted the need for the CCRC to have leadership from those with a “proven track record in correcting miscarriages of justice”.
 Professor Hoyle recommended that the CCRC needed to “speak out more, and to be more critical of when things go wrong” in the criminal justice system.
 There was discussion about reinforcing the independence of the commission in the selection and tenure of the commissioners, considering their occupational history.
 It was underscored that the chair must have a sufficient time commitment.